XeiTon8/XeiTon8/README.md

 ### Projects
 1. <a href="https://github.com/XeiTon8/BitWallet">BitWallet</a> — an online-shop with busket, routing, search and authentication and carousel.
 2. <a href="https://github.com/XeiTon8/Customers-management-system">Customers Management System</a> — full-stack project with CRUD operations, real-time search, auth and routing.
-Developed for improving my Angular and building REST API skills.
+Developed for improving my knowledge of Angular and building REST API skills.

 Currently working on 3rd project with React, Redux, MySQL, Node.js and Express.